Wynn Hall

 Wynn Hall is a 17th-century house in the old hamlet of Bodylltyn in Ruabon, Wrexham, Wales standing at the junction of the Penycae Road and Plas Bennion Road.
 It was built in about 1649 by William Wynn and is a Grade II* listed building.

-During the English Civil War Wiliam Wynn served on the Parliamentarian side and was imprisoned at Denbigh Castle.
+During the English Civil War William Wynn served on the Parliamentarian side and was imprisoned at Denbigh Castle.
 Wynn was one of the commissioners named in the 1650 Act for Propagating the Gospel in Wales.
 During the 17th and 18th centuries the family was connected with the development of the nonconformist cause in the Wrexham area.
 He died in 1692 and was buried in the Dissenters' Graveyard in Rhosddu, Wrexham.

 William Wynn's granddaughter Sarah, the daughter of Archibald Hamilton and Sarah Wynn, married the Rev. John Kenrick (1683–1745), minister of Chester Street Presbyterian Chapel, Wrexham which placed the house in the hands of the Kenrick family for over two centuries.

 The Wynn Hall Colliery was opened by William Kenrick (1798–1865), the grandson of John, and consisted of two pits, the 'Foundry Pit' and the 'Rock Pit'.
 Both pits were "drowned out" in 1846, severely affecting coal production.
 The Kenricks also owned a spelter (zinc) works at nearby Copperas.